 As the National Association of State Energy Officials note, the DOE’s appliance standards program targets the low-end of the efficiency spectrum by establishing national minimum energy efficiency standards for dozens of products.
 Standards phase out the production and sale of the least efficient models of a product.
-The Energy Star program, in contrast, targets the high-end of the efficiency spectrum, using labeling and marketing to promote the development and sale of highly efficient products, including major appliances, office equipment, lighting, home electronics and more.
+The Energy Star program, in contrast, targets the high-end of the efficiency spectrum, using labeling and marketing to promote the development and sale of highly efficient products, including major appliances and expert appliance installation services in Baltimore city county, office equipment, lighting, home electronics and more.

 The potential impact of this legislation ultimately ranges from the office headquarters to the bulk plant to the heating appliances installed in a customer’s home.

 As the Petroleum Marketers Association of America notes, language was approved that would create energy efficiency standards for commercial furnaces.
 It would provide that warm air furnaces with an input rating of 225,000 Btu per hour or more and manufactured after January 1, 2011, would be required to meet the following levels: